[Updated] 5 actionable tips to improve your email marketing open rates

-The second approach, purchasing an email list, is also a big no-no, as our Director of Growth, John Kelleher explains:
+The second approach, purchasing an email list, is also a big no-no, as our Chief Executive, John Kelleher explains:

 “This is the first step towards becoming a spammer.
 Your customers do not want to receive marketing emails from companies they’ve never heard of.
 Emailing a purchased list hurts your reputation and leads to your future email campaigns appearing in the spam folder.”

-We all know about the spam folder.
-It's where all those undesirable, unsolicited emails go.
+We all know about the spam folder: It's where all those undesirable, unsolicited emails go to die.
 It's usually filled with offers to purchase gold at an incredible price.
 In recent years, email software has become pretty good at identifying messages that you don't interact with and putting similar ones in the spam folder.

-Email marketing circles are full of advice about staying out of spam.
+Email marketing circles are full of advice about staying out of the spam folder.
 There's much less advice about staying out of the Clutter folder and Promotions tab, though.

 Gmail users will be familiar with the Promotions tab, which collects anything that looks like a generic marketing email and keeps it out of your main inbox.
 Clutter is Microsoft's equivalent of this feature and has been rolled out to any company using Office 365.